hbahadirsahin/nlp-experiments-in-pytorch/README.md

 In this title, I will save the previous updates for me and the visitors to keep track.

 ## March 2019

+### Update 02-03-2019

+- Recently, I read "Adaptive Gradient Methods with Dynamic Bound of Learning Rate" paper ([paper](https://openreview.net/forum?id=Bkg3g2R9FX) - [github](https://github.com/Luolc/AdaBound)) and decided to add it into my project.
+The presented results are promising, but I have not tested this new optimizer in my own experiments (for now).
+  - Since Adabound can be installed via `pip install`, I updated the requirement.txt.
+  - `config.json` is also updated, two new parameters are added related to Adabound.
+- Finally, personal issues are finalizing (new job, better state of mind =)).
+  - I plan to add more models for text categorization starting with new Transformer codes (check To-Do list for details).
+  - After two new Transformer code, I decide to add Elmo and BERT support (I won't train my own models but will use pretrained Turkish-English models).

 ## References for Code Development